Our cat likes drinking from the fish pond. Is it dirty? Well to me it is but kitty might have other ideas.

 The pond filter isn’t always turned on and the water can be murky in appearance.
 The cat will also drink from a ceramic pot that is near the fish pond.
 The pot is empty and now doubles as a water dish, regularly filling with water from the reticulation for the garden.

-We have noticed that as he has become older he will drink the water in his water bowl inside the house.
-This is a fairly recent move, he is 17 and this may be because getting to and from the fishpond takes more effort.
+We have noticed that as he has become older he is more likely to drink the water in his water bowl inside the house.
+This is a fairly recent move, he is 17 and getting to and from the fishpond takes more effort.

 Often the reason that a cat will seek out water other than the nice fresh water you have supplied, is because of the location of the water bowl.
 As humans we may think we are doing kitty a favor by putting the food bowl and the water bowl side by side thinking it will be convenient for kitty.